Insular Italy: Geography

 Insular Italy occupies one sixth of the national territory in surface area.
-Territorially, both Sicily and Sardinia include several minor islands and archipelagoes administratively dependent on the mother islands.
+Territorially, both Sicily and Sardinia include several minor islands and archipelagoes that are administratively dependent on the mother islands.

 Sicily is the largest island in the Mediterranean (25,708 km2) and one of the largest of Europe, while Sardinia is only slightly less extensive (24,090 km2).
 The lowlands are generally limited in the geographic region and generally appear as narrow coastal belts.
-The only exceptions are the Campidano and Nurra in Sardinia and the Plain of Catania in Sicily that extend 1200 km2 and 430 km2 respectively.
+The only exceptions are the Campidano and Nurra, in Sardinia, and the Plain of Catania, in Sicily, which extend 1200 km2 and 430 km,2 respectively.
 The rest of the area is prevalently hilly, with hills occupying 70% of the territory.

 Sicily is home to Mount Etna, Italy's highest non-Alpine peak and Europe's largest active volcano.
 Sardinia is home to the Gennargentu mountain range.

 Demographics

-The population of Insular Italy totals combined over 6.7 million residents.
-Insular Italy has a population density of less than half the national average mainly because of the scarce population of Sardinia, one of the least densely populated regions of Italy and Europe.
-Sicily, on the other hand, has in fact a population density five times as high as Sardinia.
+The population of Insular Italy totals 6,340,710 as of 2025, just over one-tenth of the national population and by far the lowest of all the country's macro-regions.
+While it is the smallest macro-region in area, the region also has the lowest population density.
+This is because of the scarce population of Sardinia, one of the least densely populated parts of Italy at only around one-third of Italy's average population density.
+The islands are of roughly the same size but three quarters of the region's population lives in Sicily.

-Overall, their combined populations total just one-tenth of the national population, making Insular Italy the least populated macro-region of the country.
+Regions

+Most populous municipalities

+Below is the list of the most populous municipalities with more than 50,000 inhabitants:

 Economy

-The Gross domestic product (GDP) of the region was 123.9 billion euros in 2018, accounting for 7% of Italy's economic output.
-GDP per capita adjusted for purchasing power was 18,500 euros or 62% of the EU27 average in the same year.
+The gross domestic product (GDP) of the region was 123.9 billion euro in 2018, accounting for 7% of Italy's economic output.
+The GDP per capita adjusted for purchasing power was 18,500 euro or 62% of the EU27 average in the same year.